 He’s only been saying something like this every time he predicted his execution.
 Every time!
 And if he hoped that this time it would finally sink in, that was another reason to get used to disappointment.
 It didn’t.
 In fact, you can read Mark’s whole gospel as the story of how Jesus’ closest followers never understood his good news, right up to the point where they ran away in fear, without telling anybody, at the news of his resurrection.
 They never understood.

 Now maybe you’re thinking that we know more than these disciples.
 It’s hard not to think that.
 After all, we’ve heard how the story turns out.
 We’ve been hearing it all our lives.
 So we catch ourselves thinking, “Thank God we’re not as clueless as those disciples!”

 And okay, maybe we’re not QUITE as clueless.
 But it seems that way too many Christians still think of the cross as just a momentary hiccup in the life of Superman—I mean, Jesus.

-Maybe we don’t think THAT, and that’s not so clueless.
+Maybe we don’t think THAT, not when we make such a big deal out of Lent.
 But we might still be more devious.
 After all, we’ve learned how to LOOK and SOUND selfless—even to ourselves!—as a strategy for self-promotion.
 And we’re just as remarkably adept at neutralizing a revolutionary idea so we can get on with business as usual.
-And when it comes to games like these, I bet I don’t need to prove to this gathering that those of us who are clergy can be the worst offenders.
+When it comes to games like these, I bet I don’t need to prove to this gathering that those of us who are clergy can be the worst offenders.